Sparkling or Still Water? Which is better?

 Carbonated water may make you feel satiated and whet your appetite.
 Like still water, it has zero calories so it cannot fatten you.

-Unlike plain water which is neutral, sparkling water is slightly acidic due to the carbonic acid that carbon dioxide forms when it is dissolved in water.
+Unlike plain water that is neutral, sparkling water is slightly acidic due to the carbonic acid that carbon dioxide forms when it is dissolved in water.
 This weak acidity may have an erosive effect on your teeth.

 Both sparkling and still water have the same hydrating effects.